Mamadou Sakho

-Mamadou Sakho (born 13 February 1990) is a French professional footballer who most recently played as a centre-back for Erovnuli Liga club Torpedo Kutaisi.
+Mamadou Sakho (born 13 February 1990) is a French former professional footballer who played as a centre-back.

 Sakho began his career at Paris FC before moving to Paris Saint-Germain's youth system in 2002.
 In October 2007, on his league debut, he became the youngest player ever to captain a Ligue 1 club.
 Sakho made over 200 appearances for the club, winning all four domestic trophies.
 In 2013, he transferred to Liverpool for £18 million.
 He had a loan spell with Crystal Palace in 2017, and was subsequently bought by the team for £26 million in September 2017.
 In July 2021, he joined Montpellier on a free transfer; he left the club in November 2023, following a physical altercation with manager Michel Der Zakarian.
+In the final year of his career, he represented Georgian club Torpedo Kutaisi.

-Sakho is a full France international, who has previously earned caps and captained the nation at all youth levels.
-Since making his senior debut in 2010 against England, Sakho has over 25 caps and represented France at the 2014 FIFA World Cup.
+Sakho was a full France international, who previously earned caps and captained the nation at all youth levels.
+After making his senior debut in 2010 against England, Sakho earned 29 caps and represented France at the 2014 FIFA World Cup.